JGdevs/calculator/README.md

 # Calculator

-This calculator making like a react-application can replicate the most basic math operations.
+This calculator can do the 4 basic math operations, the strong point of this is that it is built using useReducer hook for better state handling.

-For example ,add, subtract,multiply or divide, as well as add a new operation to the previous result.

 ## install and usage